sysmessage831/google-homepage/README.md

-As a simple copy paste, the following are the skills used to create this project:
+As a simple copy paste, the following are the skills used to create this project: problem...

 Two ways to move a div around on the page
 Stick a div onto the bottom or top of the page